koushik-bug/AL-MCCI/README.md

 ### Setup of Input File
-In the input file, argumanent are given in  "P,Q,R" format, where P is the keyword and Q, R are values associated with the keyword. a,10
+In the input file, argumanent are given in  "P,Q,R" format, where P is the keyword and Q, R are values associated with the keyword.

-b,5
-c,4
+n the input file, argumanent are given in  "P,Q,R" format, where P is the keyword and Q, R are values associated with the keyword.

+\*\*\*startSetup\*\*\*   First line of input setup file
+model,HB                 Hamiltonian model, HB for Hisenberg Hamiltonian model
+nSite,14                \! number of site on the system, In this case system has 14 sites
+subSpace,200            \!
+Initial Size of the sub-Hilbert space.
+Here we start with 200 configurations
+nStates,10

+Ms,1,0

+s2Target,0

+maxItr,26

+startSpinTargetItr,5

+energyTola,5e-5

+spinTola,0.2

+jValue,1

+beta,38.61

+bondOrder,bondOrder-6666.dat

 ### Performing a Calculation
 ### API Reference